ruslan-bikkinin/vscode-react-native/HermesProblemsDescription/Hermes_debugger_issue.md

 # Hermes debugger problems

-Hello, we are the developers team of VS Code extension for debugging React Native apps ([vscode-react-native](https://github.com/microsoft/vscode-react-native)).
+Hello, we are the development team of VS Code extension for debugging React Native apps ([vscode-react-native](https://github.com/microsoft/vscode-react-native)).
 Now we are working on the prototype of React Native Hermes debugger and we've faced several problems of using vscode-chrome-debug-core lib.
-We consider that the problems are in vscode-chrome-debug-core, because our realisation just a bit extends chromeDebugAdapter.
-We don't add any significant changes to chromeDebugAdapter.
+We consider that the problems are in vscode-chrome-debug-core lib, because our realisation just a bit extends chromeDebugAdapter.
+We didn't add any significant changes to chromeDebugAdapter.
+The debugging process of Android Hermes apps in Google Chrome also has some troubles.
 Could you please look through the list of our problems and give any comments concerning them?

 ## The list of problems